noisrucer/girok/README.md

 - If you have any new features that would make your life easier, please don't hesitate to raise issues.

 - If you wish to contribute to the project as a programmer, please first **open an issue** with the `feature` tag (title prefixed with `[Feat] description`) describing your suggested features.
 After getting approval from the maintainer, you can drop pull requests and I will review each of them carefully.

-- p.s) I'm currently looking for team members to join me to build a web/app version of Girok.
-Also, if you're a strong Python programmer, you can join me scale it up to build a more robust "Girok"!
-Drop me an email to changjin9792@gmail.com if you're interested.